zhekovdobri/Angular-DNB-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Running end-to-end tests

+Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
+To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.